-Roseanne Barr Laughs At Trump For Trying To Take Credit For Her Huge Ratings [Video]
+Roseanne Barr Laughs At Trump For Trying To Take Credit For Her Ratings [Video]

 “I got a call from Mark Burnett, he did ‘The Apprentice,’ he’s a great guy.
 He said, ‘Donald, I called just to say hello, and to tell you: did you see Roseanne’s ratings?’
 I said, ‘Mark, how big were they?’
 They were unbelievable!
 Over 18 million people!
 And it was about us!
 They haven’t figured it out!
 The fake news hasn’t quite figured it out yet…But they will, and when they do, they’ll become much less fake.”

-Check out this TMZ video of Roseanne responding to Trump’s claim:
+Check out this TMZ video of Roseanne responding to Trump’s claim.

+Roseanne Barr and John Goodman appeared on Jimmy Kimmel Live! last week, promoting the reboot of their show.
+Roseanne defended her support for Trump, claiming that she had some disagreement with Hillary’s foreign policy.
+Goodman was quick to add some humor to Roseanne’s statement, saying, “Because she had one.”
+The revival of the hit series portrays Roseanne as a character who voted for Trump, mirroring Barr’s real-life conservative stance.

+When Kimmel asked her about her support of Trump, pointing out how she used to be a socially liberal person, Roseanne responded by saying that she was still the same and it “them” that had moved.
+She went on to add that regardless of who they voted for, a lot of Americans don’t want to see their president fail.